breno-rdv/microfront_arch_sample/README.md

 ## Running the project

-The three Microfrontends can be ran separately, but in order to have it running perfectly, without having to refresh the page, re-run the build, etc., let's run them in a safe order.
+The three Micro-frontends can be ran separately, but in order to have it running perfectly, without having to refresh the page, re-run the build, etc., let's run them in a safe order.

 ### Running Checkout App